MicrosoftDocs/sql-docs/docs/connect/ado-net/retrieving-database-schema-information.md

 Describes all of the common schema collections supported by all of the .NET Framework managed providers.

 [SQL Server schema collections](sql-server-schema-collections.md)
-Describes the schema collection supported by the Microsoft SqlClient Data Provider for SQL Server.
+Describes the additional schema collections supported by the Microsoft SqlClient Data Provider for SQL Server.

 ## Reference